 The employee’s First Names (including all middle names) and Last Name should be entered in full and as they appear on their identification documents.

 Please ensure that the Date of Birth is accurate because it could have an impact on important calculations such as CPF contributions.

-Legal Status may be left blank; however, if one is chosen, the relevant details (such as NRIC / FIN) must be completed to continue – this information is used to determine CPF, so we recommend completing it from the beginning.
+Legal Status may not be left blank as the relevant details (such as NRIC / FIN) must be completed to continue – this information is used to determine CPF, so we recommend completing it from the beginning.